10 Tips for solo travel to Singapore.

 4. Follow Local Rules to Avoid Fines

-Singapore is very strict about cleanliness and safety.
-Some actions can lead to fines.
+Singapore is strict about cleanliness and safety.
+Avoid:

 5. Bring Comfortable Shoes

 You will walk a lot in Singapore.
-Whether you are exploring Marina Bay, Gardens by the Bay, or Orchard Road, comfortable shoes will save your feet.
+Comfortable shoes will save your feet while exploring Marina Bay, Gardens by the Bay, or Orchard Road.

 6. Visit Attractions Early in the Morning